Living With Myeloma

 Living with myeloma, which at this time is considered an incurable disease, can affect a person’s ability to work, independence, sexual relationship and social life.
 Over time, this can have long-lasting effects on quality of life and emotional wellbeing, leading to stress, anxiety, and/or depression.

 How you describe yourself and your journey through multiple myeloma is an individual choice.
 Many believe having a positive attitude is as important as any medical treatment.
 Due to advancing research, people diagnosed with multiple myeloma today can anticipate a deep and long remission.
 And yes, those of us who have lived with multiple myeloma for several years can dare to dream of being cured some day.
 Currently, the possibility of a cure for multiple myeloma is closer than ever before.
-A positive attitude can begin by reminding yourself that “you are surviving cancer and no matter what, you will continue to survive.”
+Surviving myeloma with a positive attitude can begin by reminding yourself that “you are surviving cancer and no matter what, you will continue to survive.”

 Having a positive attitude also means believing that one day you will be able to say “I’m a cancer survivor”.
 So until then, your job is to keep living and enjoy life.